The torture and rape scandal revealed by ex-prisoners in Russia

 When they lowered his pants, he said he would sign whatever they wanted.
 He was sentenced to five years in prison, despite telling the court that he had been tortured into confessing.

-An investigation into the practices at the Vladimir detention center took place after another prisoner murdered one of the “pressovschiki” who threatened him with torture.
+An investigation into the practices at the Vladimir detention center came after another prisoner murdered one of the “pressovschiki” who threatened him with torture.

 Interrogated, prison officials revealed that most of them knew what was happening in the infamous cell 26.
 The prison official who ran the torture cell was convicted in a trial at which Anton and two other inmates testified.